100 History Facts They Didn’t Teach You At School

 Every year since the end of the war, something called an “iron harvest” takes place.

 This is the annual “harvest” or unearthing of unexploded WWI bombs.
-As well as grenades, artillery shells, and other explosives which occur mainly during the spring planting and autumn harvest in the fields that were once the Great War’s arena.
+As well as grenades, artillery shells, and other explosives which occur mainly during the spring planting and fall harvest in the fields that were once the Great War’s arena.

 Since 1919, over 1,000 civilians and ordnance collectors have died from explosions caused by these in France and Belgium.